Word Count: 3198

-"I'm an-" Oh God, need air, it's like breathing through a mile of quarter inch tubing "old pro-" breathe lungs, you can do it "at this now."
-He threw her a charming grin and at least he could still do that much flirting without thinking it might kill him.
+"I'm an-" Oh God, need air, it's like breathing through a mile of quarter inch tubing "-old pro-" breathe lungs, you can do it "-at this now."
+He threw her a charming grin, thankful he could still do at least that much flirting without thinking it might kill him.

-Emma smiled back indulgently and patted his shoulder as she rose, giving him the same little pep talk of reassurance and laundry list of treatments she always gave as she left his bedside.
-He watched her mouth move but failed to listen and, after what felt to him like hours, she turned and went through the whooshing isolation doors.
+Emma smiled back indulgently and patted his shoulder as she rose, giving him the same little reassurance pep talk and laundry list of treatments she always gave as she left his bedside.
+He watched her mouth move but failed to listen and after what felt to him like hours, she turned and went through the whooshing isolation doors.

-He turned his head, feeling deafened by the sound of his own breathing, the wheeze as he struggled to pull air into his lungs, the gurgling rattle of its contest with the fluid it found there and the pathetic, gasp-like exhalation.
+He turned his head, feeling deafened by the sound of his own breathing, the wheeze as he struggled to pull air into his lungs, the gurgling rattle as it hit the fluid it found there and the pathetic, gasp-like exhalation.
 The nasal cannula felt unpleasantly sticky and cold against his hot skin, but he definitely preferred it to being intubated.
 It was hard to say with the sci-fi lights, but he thought the tips of his fingers were still a bit blue.
 Oh, the joys of oxygen deprivation.

 He was a wreck, a true and complete wreck.